xnau/pardibee/readme.txt

 == Changelog ==

+= 1.7.5 =
+* fallback methods when using AJAX searches and session not available

 = 1.7.3.2 =
 * improved response to searches on multi select-type fields when using strict search
 * added frontend CSV download feature